tolees/angebot/content/B07W4KT2C9-de.md

 ℹ️:

-- Dieses Set vereint detailgetreue Modelle berühmter Gebäude und Wahrzeichen Dubais, um alle Bewunderer dieser aufregenden, modernen Stadt zu inspirieren
+- This version of Dubai’s skyline features detailed scale models of its most spectacular landmarks with the iconic sail-shaped silhouette
-- Wissenswertes über Dubai und den Modelldesigner enthält das beiliegende Heft (nur in englischer Sprache verfügbar).
-Auf LEGO architecture kann das Heft auch in anderen Sprachen heruntergeladen werden
+- The set brings together highly detailed models of iconic Dubai buildings and landmarks to inspire all admirers of this exciting, modern city
-- Diese Dubai-Skyline-Version zeigt detailgetreue Modelle der spektakulärsten Sehenswürdigkeiten mit der legendären, segelförmigen Silhouette
+- Anyone with a passion for Dubai will enjoy building and proudly showing off this striking model at home or in the office
-- Der berühmte Burj Khalifa, das Jumeirah Emirates Towers Hotel, das Burj Al Arab Jumeirah Hotel, der Dubai Frame und die Dubai Fountain sind in diesem Architektur-Modellbausatz enthalten
+- Learn more about Dubai skyline and the model designer in the booklet (in English) or download other languages at manufacturer website
-- Jeder, der eine Leidenschaft für Dubai hat, wird es genießen, dieses auffällige Modell zu Hause oder im Büro zu bauen und es mit Stolz zu präsentieren
+- Features famous landmarks: The Burj Khalifa, Jumeirah Emirates Towers Hotel, Burj Al Arab Jumeirah hotel, Dubai Frame and The Dubai Fountain

 [🛒 Hier!!](https://www.amazon.de/dp/B07W4KT2C9/?tag=tolees0ca-21)